By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

 -Name three ways of meeting the alter personalities of a client with dissociative identity disorder.

--Name two techniques which can be effective in minimizing transference reactions in dissociative identity disorder clients.
+-Name two techniques regarding self-help in dissociative identity disorder clients.

--Name four techniques for achieving therapeutic resolutions when treating dissociative identity disorder.
+-Name four therapy techniques in dissociative identity disorder.

 -Explain the DSM description of Dissociative Identity Disorder.